Bala-vikram8/cloud-kitchen-analytics/README.md

 🍽️ Cloud Kitchen Analytics: Performance & Operations Dashboard

- Project Overview : Food delivery is booming—but cloud kitchens often struggle to optimize peak hours, streamline operations, and identify top-performing brands and zones.
-In this project, I built an end-to-end analytics solution using Google BigQuery, machine learning, and Tableau to turn raw order data into actionable business insights for cloud kitchens.
+ Project Overview : Food delivery is booming, but cloud kitchens face constant challenges in predicting peak hours, optimizing staffing, and identifying top-performing brands and locations.
+I built an end-to-end analytics solution using Google BigQuery (SQL & ML) and Tableau Public to turn real food order data into actionable business insights for cloud kitchen operators.

 What I Did

-I designed and executed a data engineering and analytics pipeline to solve these business questions:
+	•	Designed and executed a data engineering and analytics pipeline to answer

 	•	When are the busiest hours for food delivery?

-        •	Which restaurants and zones drive the most orders?
+	•	Which restaurants and subzones drive the most orders?

-        •	How can operations be optimized based on predicted demand patterns?
+	•	Where do operational bottlenecks exist and how can they be addressed?

 How I Did It